Xavier Mbuyamba: International career

 Mbuyamba is a Dutch youth international and made his debut for the Netherlands U19 team in November 2019 when he started and played the whole match in a 3–3 friendly draw against Mexico However, despite representing his country of birth, he remains eligible to play for DR Congo through descent as his father was born in the African country.

 Style of play

-Mbuyamba is a tall, athletic right-footed central defender who enjoys playing with the ball at his feet and is equally as strong in the air.
+Mbuyamba is a tall, athletic right-footed central defender who plays with the ball at his feet and is strong in the air.
 Due to his height, physical stature, aerial presence and proficiency on the ball, the latter of which has been accredited to his development at La Masia, he has often been compared to countryman Virgil van Dijk during the early stages of his career.
 While ordinarily a centre-back by trade, he also possesses the versatility to slot in at right-back and was used on occasion in this role at Maastricht and Barcelona.